Course Catalog

 5 units

 Practicum to give students hands-on experience with survey methods by conducting their own survey on the topic of their choice.
 Course requires the survey to be conducted off campus at a local agency or program chosen by student with approval of instructor.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.
 Enrollment limited to 10.

 PSYC 249